Tasanapol Inthraphuvasak: 2021

 Inthraphuvasak made his car racing debut in January 2021, competing in the 2021 Formula 4 UAE Championship with Xcel Motorsport.
 He started his single-seater career well, taking two third places in the opening two rounds.
 Inthraphuvasak earned another podium with second place in the second Yas Marina round; he finished fifth in the standings, having scored in every race bar one.

 For his main campaign, Inthraphuvasak would drive for Carlin in the F4 British Championship.
 He was disqualified from race 3 at the opening round at Thruxton Circuit after failing to comply to a black and orange flag.
 He took his first podium during the second race in Oulton Park, and repeated this feat in Croft.
 Inthraphuvasak managed to take a win during the reverse-grid race at the final round at Brands Hatch.
 He finished tenth in the overall standings, with 123 points.

-He also appeared as a guest driver at the third round of the 2021 French F4 Championship at the Hungaroring.
+Inthraphuvasak also appeared as a guest driver at the third round of the 2021 French F4 Championship at the Hungaroring.
 He took two podium finishes over the weekend.